Counter-Strike 2: Gameplay

 The game features two primary matchmaking modes: Competitive and Premier, both of which were previously featured in Global Offensive.
 Competitive is a direct continuation of Global Offensives matchmaking system; players can choose to play any map, and ranks are now determined on a per-map basis.
 Premier plays similarly to Competitive, but instead of allowing the players to queue into any individual map, Premier uses a seven-map pool with a voting and banning system.
 It also follows a revised ranking system, whereby—in lieu of Global Offensives ranking system, which grouped players into eighteen different skill ranks—players are given a numerical rating based on their performance.

-Supplementing Counter-Strike 2s main game modes are five additional modes: Wingman, Casual, Deathmatch, Arms Race, and Retakes.
+Supplementing Counter-Strike 2s main game modes are six additional modes: Wingman, Casual, Deathmatch, Arms Race, Retakes, and Rush.
 Wingman is a bomb defusal match, but with only two players per team, one bombsite, and matches ending after a team wins nine rounds.
 Casual is another bomb defusal mode, but with no ranking system and an increase in the number of players on each team.
-Deathmatch puts players into a match with no map objective, and players trying to achieve the most kills before the match ends.
+Deathmatch puts players into a match with no map objective, where players try to achieve the most kills before the match ends.
 Arms Race plays very differently from other modes, featuring no money system or menu to buy weapons.
 Instead, players are given new weapons after successive kills, with the weapons progressively becoming less powerful and more difficult.
-The first player to get kills with all weapons, including a final kill with a knife, wins the game.
+The first player to get kills with all weapons, including a final knife kill, wins the game.
 Retakes is a revised bomb defusal mode, in which three Terrorists must defend an active bombsite from four Counter-Terrorists; the first team to win eight rounds wins the match.
+Rush puts two teams of three against each other on a randomly selected map, tasking them with taking control of a small tower on the map.